maul-esel/ahkbook/en/_posts/2011-11-11-Working-with-conditions.markdown

 # Working with conditions

 ## Conditions
-You will notice, it is often needed to do things onyl *if something is like this or that* or if it is not.
+You will notice, it is often needed to do things only *if something is like this or that* or if it is not.
 This is common to all programming and scripting languages, and most of them use the word `if` to do that.

 ## if